FlavorFlav-github/job-scrapper/README.md

 # Glassdoor Jobs Scrapper

+# 2024-10-25 - 1.1.3
+#### Added
+- Added a language identification of the job offer
+- Filter job offers in german to not be sent on telegram
+- Added packages transformers and torch

 # 2024-10-24 - 1.1.2
 #### Fixed
 - Fixed published date calculation to start at 0 instead of 1